Csan25/GreyscalePythonCV/README.md

 --> Backend
 -> Create a new python environment and activte it
--> cd into FlaskBackend folder and run - "pip install requirements.txt"
+-> cd into FlaskBackend folder and run - "pip install -r requirements.txt"

 --> Frontend
--> Ensure you have node.js installed
+-> Ensure you have node.js 16.15.0 installed
 -> run the following command in your terminal to install angular cli - "npm install -g @angular/cli@10"
 -> cd into AngularFrontend/greyscale and run the follwoing to install all dependencies - "npm install"